gaurav280303/DEEP-LEARNING--NOTES-and-CODES/README.md

 # DEEP-LEARNING
-THis repository is all about deep learning concepts, codes, frameworks, projects, and much more.
+THis repository is all about deep learning concepts, codes, in detail notes,  frameworks, projects, and much more.